-Also the future International Height System will be provided in the mean-tide system according to the IAG resolution No. 1 adopted in Prague 2015.
+Also, the future International Height System will be provided in the mean-tide system according to the IAG resolution No. 1 adopted in Prague 2015.
 The end users are not necessarily familiar with the concept of the permanent tides, just as many geodesists are not.
-For this reasons, the heights of EVRF2019 are additionally provided in the mean-tide system.
+For these reasons, the heights of EVRF2019 are additionally provided in the mean-tide system.

 φ is the latitude in ETRS89.